PaulaBarrow/Pomodoro/README.md

 # Pomodoro Timer

 A Pomodoro Timer web application built with React and TypeScript.
 This app helps users manage their focus and break times using the Pomodoro technique.
 It includes features such as adjustable focus and break times, a timer with visual progress indication, and notifications to remind users when their focus or break time is over.
-Additional feature, of To Do List to manage user require task
+An additional feature of To Do List to manage user required task for the session

 ## Features
 ![Page View](/README-IMAGES/PageView.png)